boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/amazon-redshift.md

 ## Live mode connection

-In this connection type, a data source is directly fetched from source.
+In this type of connection, a data source is directly fetched from the source.
 Choose the `Live` mode option for this connection.

 ![Redshift Live mode](/static/assets/working-with-datasource/data-connectors/images/amazon-redshift/amazonredshiftlivemode.png#width=348px;height=500.95px)

-> **NOTE:**  To connect data source with **SSH**, enable the SSH check box in the **NEW DATA SOURCE** configuration panel and enter the required credentials.
+> **NOTE:**  To connect to a data source using **SSH**, enable the SSH check box in the **NEW DATA SOURCE** configuration panel and enter the required credentials.
 ![Enable SSH](/static/assets/working-with-datasource/images/enable-ssh.png#max-width=60%)

-The selected database will be opened in the data design view window.
+The selected database will open in the data design view window.

 ![Data Design view](/static/assets/working-with-datasource/data-connectors/images/amazon-redshift/datadesignview.png#max-width=100%)

-Drag and drop the table from table list, and click `Save` button to save the data source with valid name.
+Drag and drop the table from the table list, and click the `Save` button to save the data source with a valid name.

 ## Extract mode connection

-In this connection type, a data source is fetched from source periodically.
+In this type of connection, a data source is fetched from the source periodically.
 Choose the `Extract` mode option for this connection.

 ![Redshift Extract Mode](/static/assets/working-with-datasource/data-connectors/images/amazon-redshift/amazonredshiftExtractmode.png#width=350px;height=503.92px)